Nurnberg-Meistersinger/sber-hackaton-2024/README.md

 ![alt text](Assets/Step-2.png)

-3. Service Operator sequentially aggregates all signals by a specific Trader and publishes them into SPPS smart contract storage.Once all necessary signals for a specific `time interval` are accounted, Trader sends the proving request into **Traders Verification Service**, which executes the proof generation in the backend **ZK-SNARK** proving system.
-ZK-SNARK protocol is used for proving that the trader knows preimages of signals’ hashes that correspond to the declared performance.
+3. **Service Operator** sequentially aggregates all signals created by a specific Trader.
+Once all necessary signals for a specific time interval are accounted, **Service Operator** executes ZK Proof generation in the backend **ZK-SNARK** proving system.
+ZK-SNARK protocol is used for proving that the trader knows preimages of signals’ hashes that correspond to the declared `performance rate`.
+After ZK Proof is generated, it is published by **Service Operator** into **SPPS smart contract**, so everyone could independently double check it.

 ![alt text](Assets/Step-3.png)

-4. **ZK-SNARK** returns the resulting ZK Proof to **Traders Verification Service**, which publishes the received proof into blockchain and makes it visible for clients in **Client Web-Service**.
-Local frontend downloads signals' hashes and prices on associated timestamps from blockchain (public inputs of SNARK).
-After that, the frontend calculates zero knowledge proof with performance percent (output of SNARK).
-Proof and percent are stored on blockchain too.
-Now, any client can verify Trader’s proof using **Client Web-Service**, which connects user with the backend **ZK-SNARK** proving system.
+4. **ZK-SNARK** returns the resulting ZK Proof to **Traders Verification Service**, which makes the received proof visible for clients in **Client Web-Service**.
+In case if **Client** doesn't trust a visible proof, he can verify its correctness by himself - he just needs to make a request into blockchain, which will return the evidence that proof has been successfully verified.

 ![alt text](Assets/Step-4.png)